 The University’s tax course is exempt from having a NASBA "provider number."
 According to the MN Administrative Rules 3300, our courses are accepted for CPE credit by the Minnesota Board of Accountancy.
 Participants should list “University of Minnesota" in the area for the provider number on the application.

 Will my Continuing Education credits be reported to the IRS?

-When you register for the Income Tax Short Course, you will be asked to provide your PTIN.
 If you are a CPA, enrolled agent, or tax return preparer with a PTIN and you would like to have your credits reported, you will need to provide your PTIN at the time of registration or when you are on site at the course.
-After the course is complete, your name, PTIN, and number of credits you received will be reported to the IRS.
+After completing the course, your name, PTIN, and the number of credits you received will be reported to the IRS.
 Note: Please ensure that you use the same name on your short course registration form as you used to obtain your PTIN or you will not receive credit from the IRS.

 How will I receive my certificate?

 Your certificate will be sent via email, so please register with your correct email address to ensure that you receive your certificate after the course.
 If you would prefer to have your certificate mailed to you, please let one of the on-site staff know.